isabella232/ingest-central/.github/ISSUE_TEMPLATE/Enhancement_suggestion.md

 ---

-**If the enhancement doesn't relate to the current plan phase (GA, etc.) please make ingest aware before submitting a suggestion**
+**Please make ingest aware via Slack before submitting a suggestion**

 1. What problem does the suggested enhancement solve?
 Please describe.